Lydia Cecilia Hill: Engagement and denial

-On 12 May 1937 the Sultan attended the coronation of King George VI and Queen Elizabeth in London, and is said to have renewed the relationship with Cissie then, divorced his Scottish wife Helen née Wilson in March 1938, and sailed home in the same month to Singapore and Johor with his new companion and her mother.
-As they left England it was observed that Cissie was wearing a large diamond engagement ring.
-By May 1938 the young girl from Kent was back in Colombo where there were rumours of an announcement of an engagement before 9 September 1938 between the "platinum blonde" and "former glamour girl" Cissie and the 64-year-old divorcee Sultan, but on reaching Singapore the Sultan promptly denied any engagement.
+On 12 May 1937 the Sultan attended the coronation of King George VI and Queen Elizabeth in London, and is said to have renewed the relationship with Hill then, divorced his Scottish wife Helen née Wilson in March 1938, and sailed home in the same month to Singapore and Johor with his new companion and her mother.
+As they left England it was observed that Hill was wearing a large diamond engagement ring.
+By May 1938 the young girl from Kent was back in Colombo where there were rumours of an announcement of an engagement before 9 September 1938 between the "platinum blonde" and "former glamour girl" Hill and the 64-year-old divorcee Sultan, but on reaching Singapore the Sultan promptly denied any engagement.
 The Melbourne Argus quoted from the Daily Express that:

 "After the Sultan had divorced his wife recently he went to Ceylon and renewed his acquaintance there with Miss Hill, who was spending a holiday there with her mother.
 Later the Sultan, Miss Hill and her mother toured Sumatra.
 Yesterday they went to Singapore by air, presumably on their way to Johore."

 The public denial of the engagement may have been associated with political pressure from the British colonial staff at Singapore: